philippewaty/ToastNotification/README.md

 # ToastNotificationManager
-Show an android style toast notification
+Show an android style toast notification in Windows Form